The Mysterious Benedict Society: Reception

 The series has sold over three million copies.
 Many critics praised the enigmatic plot and puzzles included in the storyline of The Mysterious Benedict Society; journalist Michele Norris, writing for NPR, said, "Almost everything inside this book is an enigma."
 Additionally, the ethical decisions and moral lessons contained within the book were praised.
 Kirkus Reviews said that the book was "rich in moral and ethical issues."
-In a starred review for The Mysterious Benedict Society and the Perilous Jounrey, School Library Journal described the book as "not just a rip-roaring adventure ... but also a warm and satisfying tale about friendship."
+In a starred review for The Mysterious Benedict Society and the Perilous Journey, School Library Journal described the book as "not just a rip-roaring adventure ... but also a warm and satisfying tale about friendship."
 Kirkus Reviews was less positive, saying that the book "may wear down less patient readers", citing the prose and needless elaborations in several areas.
 Horn Book Magazine disagreed, saying that "Stewart keeps interest high throughout".
 They especially praised the "first-rate brainteasers", with School Library Journal also commenting that it had "plenty of clever twists".

 For The Mysterious Benedict Society and the Prisoner's Dilemma, Booklist stated "Displaying much of the charm of the first book, this would make a fitting end to the series, but the Society's legion of fans probably wouldn't say no to more." while the School Library Journal wrote "the story lacks the facile agility of its predecessors.
 On the other hand, the opening gambit is fresh and frightfully funny ...
 If this is the last Society installment, readers had better, as Reynie says, 'acquire a taste for the bittersweet.'"
 Kirkus Reviews called the book The Mysterious Benedict Society and the Riddle of Ages "Clever as ever—if slow off the mark—and positively laden with tics, quirks, and puns."
 The American Booksellers Association named Riddle of Ages one of their ABC Best Books for Young Readers in 2019.